webdna/commerce-admin-orders/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.5 and Craft Commerce 3.

 ## Installation